-It is definitely Christmas season, because there are, like, 1,000 cookies in my house.
+It is definitely the Christmas season, because there are, like, 1,000 cookies in my house.

-We have sweet cookie platters from two neighbors, and the rest are leftover from a party we hosted over the weekend.
+We have sweet cookie platters from two neighbors, and the rest are leftovers from a party we hosted over the weekend.

 We made seven different kinds of cookies for this party: No-Bake Avalanche Cookies, Mexican Chocolate Chocolate Chip Cookies, Chocolate Chip Cookies, Cranberry White Chocolate Oatmeal Cookies, my favorite Peanut Butter Blossoms and my friend Erin’s Funfetti Cookies (in Christmas colors, of course).